• Home

 Our opening text

-So here we have a people discouraged on the way; and in part they were discouraged because they had not prepared themselves.
-Consequently, when long-lasting difficulties came their way they were overwhelmed and lost heart.
-Obviously there was another alternative.
-For instance, David could have fallen to discouragement many times, but as the following verse declares he knew how to buttress his spirit and find strength in times of need.
+So here we have people discouraged on the way, and in part they were discouraged because they had not prepared themselves.
+Consequently, when long-lasting difficulties came their way, they were overwhelmed and lost heart.
+Obviously, there was another alternative.
+For instance, David could have fallen to discouragement many times, but as the following verse declares, he knew how to buttress his spirit and find strength in times of need.

 Now David was greatly distressed, for the people spoke of stoning him, because the soul of all the people was grieved, every man for his sons and his daughters.
 But David strengthened himself in the Lord his God” (1 Samuel 30:6).

-When we have fellowship with God we imbibe divine strength, for His word has the ability to fortify our spirit and make us fit for the battle.
-Daniel refers to this sort of imparting when he wrote:
+When we have fellowship with God we imbibe divine strength, for His word can fortify our spirit and make us fit for the battle.
+Daniel refers to this sorts of imparting when he wrote:

 And he said, “O man greatly beloved, fear not!
 Peace be to you; be strong, yes, be strong!”
 So when he spoke to me I was strengthened, and said, “Let my lord speak, for you have strengthened me” (Daniel 10:19).